donzelot/hn70ap/README.md

 Mandatory: Install toolchain
 ============================
-The arm-none-eabi toolchain provided by your distro probably does not work OK.
+The arm-none-eabi toolchain provided by your distro probably does not work OK (from experience).
 You may be lucky but this is not widespread enough.
 So we're installing a really working toolchain.

 The hardest way: compile a toolchain
 ------------------------------------